learnlatex/learnlatex.github.io/en/lesson-16.md

   class="hint">Some editors also make it hard to see the 'full' text of an error, which can hide key details.</p>

 If you have a problem, expert LaTeX users will often ask for a copy of your log file.

+### Going further

+Finally we offer a [gallery of small examples](./extra-01) showing a range of different subject areas not covered in this introduction, and different LaTeX packages in those areas.